Friend-Based Ranking: Proofs

-Now suppose first that $k$ does not dictate any comparison in the cycle.
-There must exist a directed path between $i$ and $j$, $j$ and $l$ and $l$ and $i$ in $\succ_{T^{-k}}$, a contradiction since, as all individuals tell the truth, the binary relation generated by $\succ_{T^{-k}}$ is transitive.

-Next suppose that $k$ dictates a single comparison $(i,j)$ in the cycle but not the comparisons $(j,l)$ and $(l,i)$.
-Then there exists a directed path between $j$ and $l$ and a directed path between $l$ and $i$ in $\succ_{T^{-k}}$.
-Hence there exists a directed path of length greater than or equal to $2$ between $j$ and $i$ in $\succ_{T^{-k}}$.
-Furthermore, as all individuals tell the truth, for all directed paths between $j$ and $i$, $r_{ji}=1$.
-Hence the mechanism cannot let individual $k$ dictate the choice between $i$ and $j$, yielding a contradiction.

-We conclude that all shortest cycles are of length 3, and that in any cycle of length 3, individual $k$ must dictate at least two of the three comparisons.
-Hence the mechanism assigns $\rho(k)=1$ and individual $k$ cannot benefit from inducing a cycle.
+Consider next a cycle of order 3 $ijli$ We claim that individual $k$ must dictate at least two comparisons in the cycle.
+If $k$ does not dictate any comparison, as all individuals but $k$ tell the truth, the ranking must be transitive.
+If $k$ dictates a single comparison $(i,j)$ in the cycle but not the comparisons $(j,l)$ and $(l,i)$, then there exists a directed path between $i$ and $j$ of length greater than or equal to 2 in $\succ_{T^{-k}}$, and individual $k$ cannot dictate the comparison between $i$ and $j$.
+We conclude that all shortest cycles are of order 3, and that in any cycle of length 3, individual $k$ must dictate at least two of the three comparisons.
+The mechanism then identifies individual $k$ as the deviator, assigns rank $\rho(k)=1$ so that $k$ cannot benefit from inducing a cycle.

-Finally suppose that all comparisons $r_{ij}$ result in a transitive relation so that $\rho$ can be constructed as the complete order generated by these comparisons.
+Finally suppose that all comparisons $r_{ij}$ result in a transitive relation.
 We claim that the comparisons generated by $T^{-k}$ are sufficient to compute the rank of $k$.
-In fact, for any $i \neq k$, either $g_{ik}=1$ and as all other individual tell the truth, $r_{ik}$ is independent of the report $t^k_{ik}$, or $g_{ik}=0$ and the report on $(i,k)$ is truthfully made by another individual $l$.
+In fact, for any $i \neq k$, either $g_{ik}=1$ and there are at least three individuals making a report on the comparison, or $g_{ik}=0$ and the report on $(i,k)$ is made by a common friend $l$.
 In both cases, the information contained in $T^{-k}$ is sufficient to construct the comparison $r_{ik}$.
 Hence $\rho_k$ is independent of the announcement $T^k$, concluding the proof that the mechanism is ex post incentive-compatible.

 To show that the mechanism is ex post efficient notice that, when all individuals truthfully report their types, the rankings $r_{ij}$ induce a transitive relation, and yield the complete ranking generated by $\succ_{\bf T}$.